joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6486611/2025/07/11/ea-sports-college-football-26-strategy-tips-tricks/

 **A day at Lord's: Cricketing heritage, egg and bacon ties, and salmanazars of Champagne**\
-`What sets Lord's apart is its history, its grandeur and it's beauty â a classic, picturesque cricket venue with a gorgeous old pavilion`\
+`What sets Lord's apart is its history, its grandeur and it's beauty – a classic, picturesque cricket venue with a gorgeous old pavilion`\
 https://nytimes.com/athletic/6477693/2025/07/11/lords-mcc-england-india-history/

 **Kyle Juszczyk reflects on 'worst 3 days of my life' after 49ers release**\